Major change: a practical guide to restructuring in Australia

 6. Third meeting: your decision

 Meet with the affected employees individually and present your decision on the restructure and how their feedback was considered.
-You must make a 'fair and reasonable decision' and be able to prove it.
+While you have the right to make the final decision on how to manage your business, your decision on the changes must be fair and reasonable and you need to be able to prove it.

 Confirm the changes to roles and/or responsibilities, and the timeframes.